 This stir-fry with vegetables and seitan can be a one-dish meal.
 It's flavored with a hoisin-based sauce and uses seitan, a vegan protein made with wheat gluten that is an excellent meat substitute.
 You can make it gluten-free by substituting tofu.
 Enjoy the extra sauce over rice or noodles.

 You won't miss orange chicken when you can make this orange-glazed tempeh recipe.
 Tempeh is a naturally fermented and compressed soy product that has a satisfying texture.
 If you prefer, you can make a similar dish with tofu.
 Serve this protein along with stir-fried vegetables and rice for a great Chinese-inspired meal.

 Enjoy a vegan tofu kung pao dish Chinese ingredients and seasonings, including sesame oil, red pepper flakes, onion, lime and hot sauce.
 It includes lots of healthy Chinese veggies including snow peas, bok choy, cabbage, and mushrooms.

 You won't miss restaurant fried rice when you can make this tofu and cashew fried rice that is tasty and healthy.
 The tofu has a very similar appearance and texture to eggs, and the cashews add even more texture and protein.

 You can enjoy hot and sour soup as a start to your meal or as a light meal in itself.
 Savor the spicy combination of mushrooms, bamboo shoots, water chestnuts, soy sauce, hot sauce, vinegar, garlic, green onions, and chili oil.
 Make a batch the next time you're in need of warming up with something hot on a cold day.

-Make these vegetarian potstickers with tofu and vegetables to enjoy on Chinese New Year or anytime.
+Make these vegetarian potstickers with tofu and vegetables to enjoy on Lunar New Year or anytime.
 They are always a welcome snack or a meal starter.